-How can we use business persuasion to take our sales through the roof and watch our revenue multiply?
+How can we use persuasion techniques psychology to take our sales through the roof and watch our revenue multiply?

 That’s why they tell you in marketing schools to impress your customers with good design and aesthetics.
 Whether it’s the interior of your physical store, an online store’s web design, your logo, or your packaging, good aesthetics sell every day of the week.

-No wonder why businesses spend thousands of bucks in design – it’s truly worth it.
+No wonder why businesses spend thousands of bucks on designing – it’s truly worth it.

 But apart from getting a good designer on board to revamp the looks of your store, what is one other thing that sells?